davidmeredith/dotfiles/README.md

 Thanks to Drew Silcock and James Clark.

 Note that the repository contains submodules so must be cloned recursively.
+Also contains the iterm LiquidCarbon theme I like for terminal.

 ```sh
 git clone --recursive  https://github.com/davidmeredith/dotfiles.git ~/.dotfiles